 We have to get real.
 We can’t wait for rock bottom.
 The perfect moment for confronting addiction is right now.
 The perfect time to rediscover hope is right now.
 So we humbly present this invitation to all Catholics seeking recovery from addiction.

-During this Eastertide 2020, in the midst of the coronavirus pandemic, we've launched a new ministry called Catholic in Recovery.
+In the midst of the coronavirus pandemic, we have launched a new ministry called Catholic in Recovery.
 Based on the book The Twelve Steps and the Sacraments by Scott Weeman, this program combines the successful 12 Step approach created by the founders of Alcoholics Anonymous with the Sacraments and traditions of the Catholic Church.

 12 Step programs are self-help meetings where participants admit past mistakes, surrender to a “higher power” and learn to stay sober.
 Here’s what to expect:

 Admitting one’s powerlessness and need for a savior is a central focus of Catholic in Recovery groups.
 From this foundation, we lean on our faithful understanding of Jesus Christ as our Higher Power.
 When we gather, we unite in prayer and discuss recovery topics as they relate to liturgical themes, Scripture from Sunday’s readings, and the Sacraments.
 As a result of consistent group meetings, members tend to stay accountable to each other, encourage personal growth, and are available in a time of need.

 Personal accompaniment is at the essence of recovery.
 Uniting those that have found personal freedom from addiction (or the family consequences) with individuals seeking help establishes a foundation where Christian fellowship is at its best.
 We lean on each other in order to build upon our commitment to the Lord.